chr1srbx/TAC-Roblox-Anticheat/README.md

 ## 🛠️ Setup

 1. **Insert the Scripts:**
+   - Place the TAC Local script into `StarterPlayerScripts`.
-   - Place the TAC scripts into `StarterPlayerScripts` or `ServerScriptService`.
+   - Place the TACLoader and TAC into  `ServerScriptService`
-2. **Make 3 RemoteEvents** for ban, kick and sanity check, then rename them in the server script.
+2. **Make 1 RemoteEvent** called "Send", If you rename it, rename it in both TAC and TAC local.